razielapps/razielapps/README.md

 # 👋 Hi, I'm Conscience Ekhomwandolor

 ## Welcome to my GitHub!
-I am a Fullstack Python Developer (Frontend | API | Custom Tools)  and a Cyber Security Researcher/Expert on a jounrney to becoming a Fullstack Security Engineer.
+I am a Fullstack Python Developer (Web/Frontend | APIs | Custom Tools)  and a Cyber Security Researcher/Expert on a jounrney to becoming a Fullstack Security Engineer.
 I can Build.
 I can Hack.
 I can Secure.

 ---